everywherejacobkim/portfolio/README.md

 # Single Page Portfolio Website by Jacob

-This is my personal website project that showcases my skills, experience, and projects in a single-page format.
+This is my personal website project that I designed and developed myself, showcasing my skills, experience, and projects in a single-page format.
 The website features a side navigation that allows visitors to easily move between each section, providing an easy-to-use, clean, and modern interface for quickly learning about my background and skills.

 ## Features